thma/WhyHaskellMatters/README.md

 ## Introduction

-Exactly thirty years ago, on April 1st 1990, the original Haskell language report was published by a small group of academic researches in the field of non-strict functional programming.
+Exactly thirty years ago, on April 1st 1990, the original Haskell language report was published by a small group of academic researchers in the field of non-strict functional programming.

-Haskell never became one of the most popular languages in the software industry and never became "mainstream" but it has been and still is quite influential in the software development community.
+Haskell never became one of the most popular languages in the software industry or part of the mainstream but it has been and still is quite influential in the software development community.

-In this article I want to explain why Haskell is still such an important language by presenting some of its most distinguishing features with working code examples.
+In this article I want to explain why Haskell keeps to be such an important language by presenting some of its most distinguishing features and detailing them with working code examples.

 But before diving directly into the technical details I'd like to first have a closer look on the reception of Haskell in the software developers community: